 Barker gives Briseis, standing nearby, a bitter rejoinder: "And I do what countless women before me have been forced to do.
 I spread my legs for the man who killed my husband and my brothers."
 In a world of men obsessed with their own pre-eminence, how much more powerful is Briseis's claim that she is just one of many.

 One of the Iliad's primary themes is remembrance.
-The reward for fighting is glory, and Homer delivers, naming and cataloging them, not least in the famously ling "catalogue of ships" which Homer lists the Greeks who went to fight at Troy.
+The reward for fighting is glory, and Homer delivers, naming and cataloging them, not least in the famously long "catalogue of ships" in which Homer lists the Greeks who went to fight at Troy.